-Most of the computer programs/applications use logical address (IP address) to send/receive messages, however the actual communication happens over the physical address (MAC address) i.e from layer 2 of OSI model.
+Most of the computer programs/applications use logical address (IP address) to send/receive messages, however, the actual communication happens over the physical address (MAC address) i.e from layer 2 of the OSI model.
 So our mission is to get the destination MAC address which helps in communicating with other devices.
-This is where ARP comes into the picture, its functionality is to translate IP address to physical address.
+This is where ARP comes into the picture, its functionality is to translate IP address to physical addresses.

 The acronym ARP stands for Address Resolution Protocol which is one of the most important protocols of the Network layer in the OSI model.